elevalgue/tv-shows-seach-engine/README.md

 ## Proyecto en fase de mejora

-- [ ] Migrate the proyecto to a web starter kit template
+- [ ] Migrate the project to a web starter kit template
 - [ ] Deploy SASS structure

 This is the Module 2 final exam for the Adalab Front End Web Development Bootcamp.
 This module is all about Javascript so that's where the bulk of the project is.